Imam says New Zealand is broken-hearted but not broken

 "This terrorist sought to tear our nation apart with an evil ideology. ...
 But, instead, we have shown that New Zealand is unbreakable," the imam said.

 "We are broken-hearted but we are not broken.
 We are alive.
 We are together.
-We are determined to not let anyone divide us," he added, as the crowd erupted with applause.
+We are determined to not let anyone divide us," he added, as the crowd the city estimated at 20,000 people erupted with applause.

-Fahim Imam, 33, of Auckland, flew in Friday morning from New Zealand's largest city for the service.
-He was born and grew up in Christchurch but moved away three years ago.
+Later in the day, a mass funeral was held to bury 26 of the victims at a cemetery where more than a dozen already have been laid to rest.

+Family members took turns passing around shovels and wheelbarrows to bury their loved ones.
+Friday's burials included the youngest victim, 3-year-old Mucaad Ibrahim.

 "It's just amazing to see how the country and the community have come together — blows my mind, actually," Imam said before the event.

-"As soon as I got off the plane, I saw a sign someone was holding that said 'jenaza,' denoting Muslim funeral prayer.
-Others were offering free rides to and from the prayer service," Imam said.
+When he got off the plane Friday morning, he saw someone holding a sign that said "jenaza," denoting Muslim funeral prayer.
+He said others were offering free rides to and from the prayer service.

 "The moment I landed in Christchurch, I could feel the love here.
 I've never felt more proud to be a Muslim, or a Kiwi for that matter.
-It makes me really happy to be able to say that I'm a New Zealander," he added.
+It makes me really happy to be able to say that I'm a New Zealander," Imam said.

 He called it surreal to see the mosque where he used to pray surrounded by flowers.

-The observance comes the day after the government announced a ban on "military-style" semi-automatic firearms and high-capacity magazines like the weapons that were used in last Friday's attacks.
+The observance comes the day after the government announced a ban on "military-style" semi-automatic firearms and high-capacity magazines like the weapons that were used in last Friday's attacks at the Al Noor and nearby Linwood mosques.

-At least 42 people died at the Al Noor mosque and at least seven others at the nearby Linwood mosque after a white supremacist gunned them down.

 An immediate sales ban went into effect Thursday to prevent stockpiling, and new laws would be rushed through Parliament that would impose a complete ban on the weapons, Ardern said.